1thenikita/Visual-Studio/README.md

 * The ability to turn Rich Presence completely on or off.
 * The ability to toggle it starting up at startup.
 * The ability to use secret mode.
-* NEW!
-Translation into Russian language
+* Ability to use different languages.
+Available languages: English and Russian

 # Toggling Display
 A neat feature with this extension compared to others is you can completely customize your Rich Presence and display only what you want.